-There several bird species in Uganda that include forest, woodland, water, and savannah bird species making it an unmatched Africa bird-watching destination.
+There are several bird species in Uganda including forest, woodland, water, and savannah bird species making it an unmatched African bird-watching destination.

-Though there several bird-watching spots that are recommended for Bird watching tours, in Uganda, you cannot miss out on spotting a bird at least at every kilometer of your travel.
+Though several bird-watching spots are recommended for Bird watching tours, in Uganda, you cannot miss out on spotting a bird at least every kilometer of your travel.

 Here are some of the bird species you should expect to tick on your bird checklist,